-EXCEPT AS SPECIFIED HEREIN, NATIONAL INSTRUMENTS MAKES NO WARRANTIES, EXPRESS OR IMPLIED, AND SPECIFICALLY DISCLAIMS ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
-CUSTOMER'S RIGHT TO RECOVER DAMAGES CAUSED BY FAULT OR NEGLIGENCE ON THE PART OF NATIONAL INSTRUMENTS SHALL BE LIMITED TO THE AMOUNT THREETOFORE PAID BY THE CUSTOMER.
-NATIONAL INSTRUMENTS WILL NOT BE LIMITED TO THE AMOUNT THREETOFORE PAID BY THE CUSTOMER.
-NATIONAL INSTRUMENTS WILL NOT BE LIMITED TO THE AMOUNT INCENTIAL OR CONSEQUENTIAL DAMAGES, EVEN IF ADVISED OF THE POSSIBILITY THEREOF.
+Except as specified herein, National Instruments makes no warranties, express or implied, and specifically disclaims any warranty of merchantability or fitness for a particular purpose.
+Customer's right to recover damages caused by fault or negligence on the part of National Instruments shall be limited to the amount thereforore paid by the customer.
+National Instruments mult not be liable for damages resulting from loss of data, profits, use of products, or incidental or consequential damages, even if advised of the possibility thereof.
 This limitation of the liability of National Instruments will apply regardless of the form of action, whether in contract or tort, including negligence.
 Any action against National Instruments must be brought within one year after the cause of action accrues.
 National Instruments shall not be liable for any delay in performance due to causes beyond its reasonable control.
 The warranty provided herein does not cover damages, defects, malfunctions, or service failures caused by owner's failure to follow the National Instruments installation, operation, or maintenance instructions; owner's modification of the product; owner's abuse, misuse, or negligent acts; and power failure or surges, fire, flood, accident, actions of third parties, or other events outside reasonable control.